thewildling/Knowledge_Based_Engineering/README.md

 6. If the customers inputs are accepted a new .dfa-file is made with the relevant specs.
 7. When the new .dfa-file is reloaded inside NX, the model will automatically be updated to the relevant specs.

+### Requirements ###

+- Siemens NX (which has the programming language *Knowledge Fusion* imbedded, which was used for making .dfa-files used as templates for the chair)
+- Python version 3.7
+- Apache Jena Fuseki (SPARQL server)
+- Olingvo (program for easily creating OWL-files which was uploaded to the Fuseki-server) or just Notebook for writing the OWL-files